jtsmith2/pyDashboard/README.md

 ## Background

 This project started as a modification of [PiClock](http://www.github.com/n0bel/piClock) which is basically a clock/weather radio replacement with forecasts and radar.
-I thought that was a pretty cool idea, but I didn\'t need so much weather info, but would really have liked other info.
+I thought that was a pretty cool idea, but I didn't need so much weather info, but would really have liked other info.
 And so pyDashboard was born.

 ## The Basics

 pyDashboard pulls information from the following sources:

--Weather Underground (for weather)
+- Weather Underground (for weather)
--Google Maps (for drive times)
+- Google Maps (for drive times)
--Google Calendar (for calendar events)
+- Google Calendar (for calendar events)
--You Need a Budget (for the budget categories)
+- You Need a Budget (for the budget categories)

 ### Weather Widget